prince-7/prince-7-SGR-2-Covid-19/README.md

 * **<a name="donate">donate</a>**:-this component contains text encouraging to donate and DONATE NOW [button](#tracker)(tracker).
 * **<a name="resources">resources</a>**:- This component contains resorces such as links to important goverment sites and news
  * **<a name="res">res</a>**:- This is a button which contains the links.

+ * **footer**:- Contains the name of the creator.

 ### **<a name="CSS">Design Specifications</a>**

-- Color Codes:-
+Color Codes:-
+- text color:- Variable.
+- Images :-
-- Font :-
+- Font :- Helvetica
 - Frontend Framework :- Manual